Installing the UniFi Controller on the Raspberry Pi

 Using the UniFi network controller, you can manage all the UniFi devices that are a part of your network.
 You will also be able to use this dashboard to see the statistics of your UniFi network.

-Please note that before proceeding you will need to be running a 32-bit version of Raspberry Pi OS for this tutorial to work.
-At this time, 64-bit is not supported.
+Please note that before proceeding you will need to be running a 64-bit version of Raspberry Pi OS for this tutorial to work.
+Recent changes to UniFi have broken support for 32-bit operating systems.

 Equipment List